MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Introduction

+Specifically, we attempt to make the BEV features of the student model close to those of the TA model\footnote{We conduct knowledge distillation of student and TA models in a unified BEV space to facilitate 3D detection.}.
+As such, the 3D perception of the student model is enhanced without relying on LiDAR data.
+It is worth noting that there is no distillation relationship between the teacher and TA models, as visual and LiDAR features serve as independent learning targets.
+Additionally, we use end-to-end rather than multi-step~\cite{takd} distillation during training.

-Accordingly, assuming the BEV features of the teaching assistant model are perfectly replicated by the student model through IMD, a minor feature representation gap still exists between the replicated BEV features and those of the teacher model, which is our final learning target.
-This gap arises because the monocular image inherently lacks some 3D spatial cues that are exclusive to the LiDAR modality.
-To address the feature representation gap, we set those 3D spatial cues as the student's new learning target by computing the feature difference in BEV between the teacher model and the teaching assistant model.
-Consequently, we define this feature difference as the residual features that are distilled into the student model through the proposed cross-modal residual distillation (CMRD).
-This approach empowers the student model to concentrate on learning the crucial 3D spatial cues instead of being compelled to replicate the complex entirety of BEV features from the LiDAR-based teacher model.
+Even when the student model perfectly replicates the BEV features of the TA model through IMD, a feature representation gap still exists between the replicated BEV features and those of the teacher model.
+This gap arises because the monocular image inherently lacks certain 3D spatial cues that are exclusive to the LiDAR modality.
+To this end, we formulate these 3D spatial cues by computing the feature difference in BEV features between the teacher and TA models.
+Consequently, we define this feature difference as the residual features that are distilled into the student model through the proposed cross-modal residual distillation (CMRD), as illustrated at the bottom of Fig.~\ref{fig:intro} (b).
+This approach empowers the student model to concentrate on learning the crucial 3D spatial cues instead of being compelled to replicate the complex entirety of BEV features from the LiDAR-based teacher.
+We believe that learning the key differences (residual features) between the LiDAR and camera model is pivotal for the camera-based student to enhance its 3D perception.

-To further alleviate the feature distortion stemming from inaccurate depth predictions, we propose a spatial alignment module (SAM) to refine the student's BEV feature representation by capturing rich global information and compensating for the spatial shift.
-The SAM successfully recovers distorted features, thereby aiding in elevating the 3D performance.
+Camera-based models struggle to extract 3D spatial cues due to their limited understanding of 3D scene geometry.
+Thus, we propose a spatial alignment module (SAM) to refine the student's BEV features.
+This module enhances the 3D spatial cues by capturing global information and compensating for the spatial shifts, improving the 3D representation of the student's BEV features.
+Notably, SAM is an optional module with an acceptable FLOPs overhead.
+Even without SAM, our MonoTAKD still significantly surpasses state-of-the-art methods by a noticeable margin.